syncfusion-content/maui-docs/MAUI/Calendar/customizations.md

 ![Month view Customization in .NET MAUI Calendar.](images/customization/maui-month-view-customization.png)

-*    **Special day predicate** - The special day Predicate decides whether the month cell date is a special date or not in the calendar.You can add special date to the `Calendar` by using the `SpecialDayPredicate` property, and you can also customize the special day text style and background of the `Calendar` by using the [SpecialDatesTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDatesTextStyle) and [SpecialDatesBackground](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDatesBackground) properties of [MonthView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html).
+*    **Special day predicate** - The special day predicate decides whether the month cell date is a special date or not in the calendar.You can add special date to the `Calendar` by using the `SpecialDayPredicate` property, and you can also customize the special day text style and background of the `Calendar` by using the [SpecialDatesTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDatesTextStyle) and [SpecialDatesBackground](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDatesBackground) properties of [MonthView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html).
 You can customize the special day with different icons such as dots, hearts, diamonds, stars, and bells in the `MonthView` and also customize the icon color.
 If you do not wish to add any icon details, you can set them to be transparent.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}